4 Continuity

 2

-The extreme value theorem, however, guarantees that if U is a closed
+The extreme value theorem, however, guarantees that if U is closed

-bounded interval, then V is also, for instance,
+and bounded, then V is also.
+For instance,

 f